I am writing this open letter so that maybe, just maybe, the discussions and requests we have had thus far may be taken more seriously.

-The RR or Return Receipt feature in your e-mail program is basically frivolous.
+The RR or Return Receipt feature in your email program is basically frivolous.
 Being the recipient, in this case me, can decline/disregard the request for a return receipt as I do for every request I get, what’s the point?

-Back in the day, RRs could serve a purpose on important and legal e-mails where it was critical to knowing? of the receipt of the e-mail by the other side.
+Back in the day, RRs could serve a purpose on important and legal emails where it was critical to knowing that the email was received by the other side.
 However, today, when most simply decline these requests, know you are being more of a nuisance and risk being annoying by having this feature engaged for your every day communications.
-Especially after being asked to stop.

-I am open to understanding why you continue to engage RRs on every single e-mail you send.
+I am open to understanding why you continue to engage RRs on every single email you send.
 I look forward to your reply.